lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 In :numref:`operations-example` we see an example where we create a list of operations to perform on a tree.
 Most of them are built-in operations (discussed below), but we also chose to define our own operation for the filtering step (see the highlighted lines).
-In order to do that, we simply create a subclass of the `TreeOperation` abstract class and we override its :meth:`~molpher.swig_wrappers.core.TreeOperation.__call__()` method with the implementation we need -- even though that our new filter is very likely to cause the exploration to get stuck in local optima.
+In order to do that, we simply create a subclass of the :class:`~molpher.core.operations.TreeOperation` abstract class and we override its
+:meth:`~molpher.swig_wrappers.core.TreeOperation.__call__()` method with the implementation we need -- even though that our new filter is very likely to cause the exploration to get stuck in local optima.

-..  note:: In the above example we also redefine the `TreeOperation.getTree()` method so that it 'casts' the basic
-        `molpher.swig_wrappers.core.ExplorationTree` (returned by `TreeOperation.getTree()`)
-        to the 'more pythonic' `molpher.core.ExplorationTree`.
-        This override will probably be integrated in the library itself soon.
-Here, it just serves as another example of how we can change the default behaviour.

 Each operation can have a tree associated with it, but it is not necessary.
-We can verify if a tree is associated with an operation by calling its :meth:`~molpher.swig_wrappers.core.TreeOperation.getTree()` method.
-If there is no tree associated with the instance, it returns `None`.
+We can verify if a tree is associated with an operation by calling its :meth:`~molpher.swig_wrappers.core.TreeOperation.getTree()` method or accessing the `TreeOperation.tree` attribute of the class.
+If there is no tree associated with the instance, they both return `None`.

-..  note:: Most of the built-in operations will raise a `RuntimeError`, if invoked without a tree attached to them.
+..  note:: The built-in operations will raise a `RuntimeError`, if invoked without a tree attached to them.

 Built-in Operations
 ~~~~~~~~~~~~~~~~~~~